OliverCardoza/domo/README.md

 NOTE: This may result in duplicate update messages from the bot deployed to Google Cloud.

+## Testing

+Github Actions workflows are used to test pull requests.
+Alternatively you can locally run `./scripts/presubmit_go.sh` or `go test ./...`.

 ## Deployment

 Deployment requires two tools be installed: